-Understanding formative, interim, and summative assessments and their role in student learning
+Understanding formative, summative, and interim assessment and their role in student learning

 At its core, education is about the teaching and learning process.
-How do we teach the necessary literacies, content knowledge, critical thinking skills, ethics, and habits of mind deemed essential to prepare our children for productive, fulfilling, and engaged lives?
+How do we teach the necessary literacies, content knowledge, critical thinking skills, and habits of mind deemed essential to prepare our children for productive, fulfilling, and engaged lives?
 How do we know whether students have learned what was taught and to what degree?
-Educational assessment strives to answer these questions, providing valuable insights on the degree to which the teaching and learning process succeeded.
+Formative, summative, and interim assessment strives to answer these questions, providing valuable insights on the degree to which the teaching and learning process succeeded.

 Formative assessment guides learning